Saif Ali Khan: Commercial setbacks and professional expansion (2016–2022)

-Khan began the new decade with a starring role in Tanhaji (2020), a historical drama directed by Om Raut.
-Set in the 17th century, it revolves around a Maratha warrior's (played by Devgn) attempt to recapture the Kondhana fortress from a Rajput fort keeper (Khan).
-He was attracted to the idea of starring in a "larger-than-life" film and was challenged by Raut's insistence on overplaying his character; he explained that the process left him "very enriched" and was pleased with the collaboration.
-Tanhaji was acclaimed by critics and emerged as a major commercial success grossing over ₹3.67 billion worldwide.
-Reviewing the film for Film Companion, Anupama Chopra found Khan's performance to be the film's prime asset and credited him for playing "the exaggerated evil with a cheeky panache."
-The Hindustan Times opined that Khan had delivered his best performance to date noting his "moments of mirth with his sinister laugh amid killing people."
+Khan began the new decade with a starring role in 2020's Tanhaji, a historical drama directed by Om Raut.
+Set in the 17th century, it revolves around the attempt by a Maratha warrior (played by Devgn) to recapture the Kondhana fortress from a Rajput fort keeper (played by Khan).
+He was attracted to the idea of starring in a "larger-than-life" film and felt challenged by Raut's insistence on overplaying his character; he explained that the process left him "very enriched" and he was pleased with the collaboration.
+Tanhaji was acclaimed by critics and emerged as a major commercial success, grossing over ₹3.67 billion worldwide.
+Reviewing the film for Film Companion, Anupama Chopra found Khan's performance to be the film's prime asset, and credited him for playing "the exaggerated evil with a cheeky panache."
+The Hindustan Times opined that Khan had delivered his best performance to date, noting his "moments of mirth with his sinister laugh amid killing people."
 Tanhaji earned Khan his second Filmfare Award for Best Supporting Actor.
-His next release of the year was Jawaani Jaaneman, a comedy-drama about the life of a bachelor (Khan) who discovers that he has a daughter (played by Alaya Furniturewala).
+His next release of the year was Jawaani Jaaneman, a comedy-drama about the life of a bachelor (played by Khan) who discovers that he has a daughter (played by Alaya Furniturewala).
 The feature was produced under his new company, Black Knight Films, and received generally positive reviews.
 Kunal Guha of Mumbai Mirror found that the film allowed Khan to "slip into a familiar-yet-age appropriate avatar in a refreshing coming-of-age story."

-In 2021, Khan firstly appeared as a politician in Amazon Prime Video's web series Tandav created and directed by Ali Abbas Zafar.
-He has completed work on Varun V Sharma's crime comedy Bunty Aur Babli 2 opposite Mukerji and Pavan Kripalani's horror comedy Bhoot Police alongside Arjun Kapoor, Yami Gautam and Jacqueline Fernandez and reprise his role as Boris in the sequel of Go Goa Gone, entitled Go Goa Gone 2 with Khemu.
-In 2022, he collaborated with Hrithik Roshan for the film Vikram Vedha.
-He received praise for playing an honest cop where Saibal Chatterjee wrote "Saif Ali Khan makes a far better Vikram.
-He inhabits the character of the tough cop with conviction and exudes the external toughness that defines the man and his mission".
+In 2021, Khan first appeared as a politician in Amazon Prime Video's drama series Tandav created and directed by Ali Abbas Zafar.
+The show opened amid protests and police complaints against its makers for allegedly insulting Hindu deities and hurting the religious sentiments of Hindus, following which Zafar cut several scenes and issued an apology.
+Critical reception was mixed.
+Khan then starred in the crime comedy Bunty Aur Babli 2 opposite Mukerji, and the horror comedy Bhoot Police alongside Arjun Kapoor.
+In 2022, he collaborated with Hrithik Roshan on the action film Vikram Vedha, a remake of the 2017 Tamil film.
+Saibal Chatterjee wrote that he "inhabits the character of the tough cop with conviction and exudes the external toughness that defines the man and his mission".